 - Use a protective treatment to keep the seats resistant to cracking and fading.

-How to Clean Suede Seats
+How to Clean Suede or Alcantara Seats

 Suede, a soft and delicate material, can be damaged by improper cleaning methods.
 Suede is often used interchangeably with Alcantara, a synthetic microfiber that mimics suede but is slightly more durable.